Denise Alexander, General Manager, Adelaide Remand Centre

 Denise joined Serco in 2006 as Operations Manager at Acacia Prison in Western Australia.
 Her career has flourished through a series of promotions and development opportunities.
-In 2019, Denise was appointed Deputy General Manager, Female Custody for the new Clarence Correctional Centre in northern NSW and is one of the Graduate Placement Managers in our 2021-22 Graduate Program.
+In 2021, Denise was appointed General Manager of the Adelaide Remand Centre and was one of the Graduate Placement Managers in our 2021-22 Graduate Program.

 Why do you choose to work at Serco?